Senior wartime Bosnian officer detained for war crimes

-SARAJEVO, Bosnia-Herzegovina (AP) — Authorities in Bosnia say police have detained a former Bosnian army commander and 11 others on suspicion of war crimes against Serb and Bosnian civilians and prisoners during the 1992-95 war.
+SARAJEVO, Bosnia-Herzegovina (AP) — Police in Bosnia on Friday detained a former Bosnian army commander and 11 other people on suspicion of war crimes against Serb and Bosnian civilians and prisoners during the 1992-95 war.

-The prosecutor’s office says Atif Dudakovic and other commanders and members of the wartime Bosnian army’s 5th Corps were detained in early-morning raids Friday in several towns.
+Atif Dudakovic and other commanders and members of the wartime Bosnian army’s 5th Corps were detained in early morning raids in several towns, the Bosnian prosecutor’s office said.

-Dudakovic was in charge of the northwestern Bihac area which was under Serb siege during most of the conflict.
-The 64-year-old former general became the Bosnian army commander after the war.
+Dudakovic and others are suspected of atrocities against hundreds of Serbs and Bosniaks in northwestern Bosnia, the statement said.

-The prosecutor’s office says Dudakovic and others are suspected of atrocities against hundreds of Serbs and Bosniaks.
-It says the case against the group is based on hundreds of testimonies, video footage and other evidence.
+It added that the case against the group is based on hundreds of testimonies, video footages and other evidence.

 Most Read Nation & World Stories